InfluxCommunity/MQTT_Simulators/README.md

-# MQTT Emergency Generator Simulator
+# MQTT Simulators

-This repoistory will allow you to spin up Emergency Generators producing fake IoT data.
+This repoistory will allow you to spin up differnt MQTT simulators producing fake IoT data for differnt scenerios.

+## Scenarios

+### Emergency Generators (Payload: JSON)
 Each generator will write to its own MQTT topic the following values:

 1. Load
 2. Voltage